This qualification reflects the role of first medical response workers or volunteers who provide initial care

 - Initial care for the following injuries or medical conditions: Respiratory distress, including asthma, choking, airway obstruction, allergic reaction & anaphylaxis, bleeding control and basic extended wound care, burns, and shock.
 Envenomation, using pressure immobilisation techniques.
 Environmental illness, hyperthermia and hypothermia.
 Fractures and possible spinal injuries, sprains and strains, using arm slings, roller bandages or other appropriate immobilisation techniques.

-Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised statement of attainment with the following unit of competency: HLT21015 Certificate II in Medical Service First Response
+Students who attend and successfully meet all assessment requirements of the course will receive a nationally recognised Certificate: HLT21015 Certificate II in Medical Service First Response

 There is a maximum number of 12 participants per program.